Q: “Undefeatable Race”

 I have unsuccessfully searched the web for a speech Winston Churchill gave to Parliament referring to the Welsh as “the undefeatable race.”
 Do you know the speech?
 I believe it was in Churchill’s address following the death of David Lloyd George in March 1945. —S.D.

 A: “Unconquerable Welsh”

-Right: in his Lloyd George tribute, Churchill spoke of the Welsh as “that unconquerable race.”
-I have emailed you the full text of “The Death of Earl Lloyd George,” House of Commons, 28 March 1945.
+It did occur in that speech, but Churchill’s word was “unconquerable,” not “undefeatable.”
+Churchill used it in a tribute.
+I have emailed you the full text of “The Death of Earl Lloyd George,” in 1945.
 It is in Winston S. Churchill, Victory.
-London: Cassell, 1946, and in Robert Rhodes James, editor, Winston S. Churchill: His Complete Speeches 1897-1963 (New York: Bowker, 1974, 8 vols.)
+1946, and in Robert Rhodes James, editor, Winston S. Churchill: His Complete Speeches 1897-1963 (1974).

-Thus the statesman and guide whose gentle passing in the fullness of his years we mourn to-day served our country, our Island and our age, both faithfully and well in peace and in war.
+Thus the statesman and guide whose gentle passing in the fullness of his years we mourn today served our country, our Island and our age, both faithfully and well in peace and in war.
 His long life was, from almost the beginning to almost the end, spent in political strife and controversy.
 He aroused intense and sometimes needless antagonisms.
 He had fierce and bitter quarrels at various times with all the parties.
-He faced undismayed the storms of criticism and hostility.
+[And] he faced undismayed the storms of criticism and hostility.